Norfolk and Western Class J (1941): Revenue service

 The class J locomotives pulled the N&W's prominent passenger trains, such as the Powhatan Arrow, the Pocahontas, and the Cavalier between Norfolk and Cincinnati, as well as ferrying the Southern Railway's (SOU) Birmingham Special, Pelican, and Tennessean passenger trains between Monroe and Bristol, Virginia.
-They also hauled additional mail trains and local passenger trains.
+They also hauled mail trains and local passenger trains.
 Additionally, while pulling N&W's mainline passenger trains each month, the class J locomotives would take in turns to swap each other out in Roanoke and go to the Shaffers Crossing engine terminal for maintenance service and a washdown.
 They can haul passenger trains from Roanoke to Cincinnati without locomotive change at a distance of 423 mi.
 Because of their power and speed, the class J locomotives were among the most reliable and efficient engines, running as many as 15,000 mi per month, even on the mountainous and relatively short route of the N&W.

 During 1941, No. 600 made visits at Bristol, Virginia on October 25; Winston-Salem, North Carolina, on October 27; Lynchburg, Virginia on October 28, and Durham, North Carolina, on October 29 for public displays.
 No. 600 made its first revenue run on October 30, pulling SOU's re-equipped Tennessean and later pulled N&W's Cavalier and Pocahontas passenger trains in early November.
 On the same month, No. 601 entered service pulling the Tennessean and Birmingham Special trains.
 No. 603 entered service on December 26, 1941; it pulled local passenger trains between Roanoke and Bristol for testing before being assigned to haul the Pocahontas and Cavalier fast passenger trains.
 On April 28, 1946, the class J locomotives became the main motive powers of the N&W's brand-new Powhatan Arrow passenger train.